An Idaho bill would criminalize medical treatments for trans youths. It echoes abortion bans.

 Far from protecting trans children, laws that curb access to gender-affirming care can add harm, doctors and transgender advocates say.
 Evidence shows that gender-affirming care considerably improves the mental health of trans youths: One study found that such medical care was associated with a 73 percent reduction in suicidality.

 “Before fertility, these youth need to stay alive,” Reed said.
-“Suicide plagues the trans community.”

 As courts weigh the legality of these bans, the chilling effects — regardless of whether the laws are enacted — have been clear, reproductive and LGBTQ rights activists say.